You may like

 2. The Forager Slow Feeder by Haygain retains the forage’s post-steam hygienic quality by containing it off the floor.
 The Forager provides a healthier approach to slow feeding than wall-hung hay nets.
 When the horse yanks the hay out of the net, he unleashes more dust in the worst possible place: his breathing zone.

-3. ComfortStall Sealed Orthopedic Flooring.
+3. ComfortStall Sealed Orthopaedic Flooring.
 Along with hay, bedding is a big contributor to unhealthy barn air quality.
 Comfortstall’s built-in cushion reduces the need of bedding to only that required to absorb urine.
 The durable rubber Top Cover seals to the stall wall, creating an impermeable surface through which urine cannot seep to the stall base.
-Urine seepage and accumulation is typical with traditional stall mats, as is the ammonia odor that indicates further risk to the horse’s – and the human’s – respiratory system.
+Urine seepage and accumulation is typical with traditional stall mats, as is the ammonia odour that indicates further risk to the horse’s – and the human’s – respiratory system.

 Listening to our horses is a tenet of good horsemanship.
 When it comes to recognizing respiratory challenges in their earliest stages, our horses have a lot to say.